 2. Fraud Prevention and Detection

 Fraud may be committed by internal staff, and outsiders such as customers, suppliers or business partners.
 Collusion among internal and external parties may also be present.
 Robust internal controls may act as an excellent deterrence to potential fraudsters.
-Ideally these anti-fraud measures need to be incorporated into the day-to-day operations of the business in order to minimise interruptions to the business and to encourage compliance.
+Ideally, these anti-fraud measures need to be incorporated into the day-to-day operations of the business to minimise interruptions to the business and to encourage compliance.

-- Clear definition of roles and responsibilities: Roles and responsibilities need to be clearly defined, from senior executives, to heads of departments and individual members of business units, in order to facilitate accountability.
+- Clear definition of roles and responsibilities: Roles and responsibilities need to be clearly defined, from senior executives to heads of departments and individual members of business units, to facilitate accountability.
 They can then be measured and evaluated through the performance review process;

-- Staff fraud awareness training: All staff should ideally receive general fraud awareness training on regular basis that is relevant to the nature of an organisation’s business.
-Personnel with high fraud risk roles, such as client on-boarding, accounting and finance staff, may require role-specific training;
+- Staff fraud awareness training: All staff should ideally receive general fraud awareness training regularly that is relevant to the nature of an organisation’s business.
+Personnel with high fraud risk roles, such as client onboarding, accounting and finance staff, may require role-specific training;

 - Sound whistleblowing policy: Establish an appropriate whistleblowing policy, and ensure it is well communicated to staff so that they are aware of the appropriate reporting channels, and have confidence in the protections available to bona fide whistle-blowers.
 Fraud awareness training and staff newsletters may act as channels for such communication;